vermont42/ProgrammaticLayout/README.md

 * There is, [on information and belief](https://dictionary.law.com/Default.aspx?selected=954), no way to set tab- or navigation-bar fonts in IB, so the app uses an app-delegate-initiated approach from StackOverflow.
 * App-and-button icons are from [The Noun Project](https://thenounproject.com).
 Consider using this website if you need professional-grade icons but do not have the skill to make them or the budget to commission them.

 * The app's color palette is from [Coolors](https://coolors.co).
-The author of this tutorial is not an artist, so he uses this website for suggestions of harmonious color palettes.
+The Author is not an artist, so he uses this website for suggestions of harmonious color palettes.

 * There are no custom `UIView` subclasses in the IB app, but this will change in the course of IB conversion.